Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Numerical algorithms and required building blocks

 \paragraph{Distributed TSQR TT-SVD} We can extend \autoref{alg:TSQR_TT_SVD} to the case where the input tensor is distributed onto multiple compute nodes.
-For simplicity, we assume that the tensor is distributed along the first dimension and that the number of processes matches the size of the first dimension.
-This is sketched in \autoref{alg:Distributed_TSQR_TT_SVD}
+For simplicity, we assume that the tensor is distributed along the first $k$ dimensions and that the number of processes matches the total size of those dimensions.
+This is sketched in \autoref{alg:Distributed_TSQR_TT_SVD}.

 The only change required for the distributed case is that the tall-skinny QR decomposition in line~5 of \autoref{alg:TSQR_TT_SVD} needs to perform an additional global reduction of the (local) triangular factors (see discussion in \autoref{sec:TSQR_algorithm}).
-All other costly calculations are completely independent on all processes and the work for the small SVD can be duplicated on all processes.
-Of course, the assumption that the data is distributed along the first dimension is quite restrictive.
-By combining multiple dimensions, we can apply this whenever it is feasible to distribute the tensor along the first (or last) dimension.
+All other costly operations of \autoref{alg:TSQR_TT_SVD} are completely independent on all processes.
+The work for the small SVDs is duplicated on each process as well as the work for recovering the first few dimensions (line 4 of \autoref{alg:Distributed_TSQR_TT_SVD}).
+Of course, the assumption that the data is distributed along the first dimensions is quite restrictive.
 For other cases, we could first calculate the TT decomposition with reordered dimensions using this algorithm and in a post-processing step reorder the dimensions in the tensor-train by swapping dimensions through combining and splitting neighboring TT cores (still efficient if the TT representation is exponentially smaller than the input tensor).
 We can locally use the thick-bounds variant in the distributed TSQR TT-SVD.
 However, we cannot efficiently implement the two-sided variant in a distributed setting as the transpose operations would redistribute the data globally.